lupyuen/lupyuen.github.io/src/auto2.md

 Pine64 is about to launch its most exciting RISC-V gadget: __PineDio Stack BL604 RISC-V Board__ with LoRa and Touch Screen.

-Here's a cautionary tale concerning Alice, Bob and Chow, the __(Hypothetical) Embedded Devs__ working on the newly-released PineDio Stack gadget...
+This is a cautionary tale concerning Alice, Bob and Chow, the __(Hypothetical) Embedded Devs__ working on the newly-released PineDio Stack gadget...

 > __Alice__: Hi All!
 I'm building an __I2C Driver__ for PineDio Stack's Accelerometer.
 Where can I get the latest build of __Apache NuttX RTOS__ for PineDio Stack?